Frequently Asked Questions

 How do we register?

 We like to meet and get to know each other before officially registering.
-You may schedule a free call with our director to learn more.
+You may schedule a free call with our director to learn more about our programs and take the first steps to enrolling.
 You can also schedule a consultation or contact us if you have a specific time in mind.

 What’s the enrollment process?